willymaps/census/README.md

 ![screencap](http://i.imgur.com/xhVz6Yk.jpg)

-To build this we used QGIS to build the court/net polygons and binned the shots using the MMQGIS plugin.
+To create this we used QGIS to build the court/net polygons and binned the shots using the MMQGIS plugin.

 Great tutorial on shot maps/court design: http://savvastjortjoglou.com/nba-shot-sharts.html